• Skip to main content

 • Add NAVY BEANS, HAM BONE, ONION, CELERY, GARLIC, THYME, SALT, and BLACK PEPPER to a 5-quart slow cooker.

-• Add enough WATER (or BROTH) to cover the beans by 1 inch.
-You may need to add more during the cooking cycle.
+• Add enough WATER (or BROTH) to cover the beans by about 1 inch.

-• Once the beans are done, remove the ham bone and strip any edible ham from it.
-Discard any bones or gristle.
+• Once the beans are fully cooked, remove the ham bone along with any bones or gristle.

-• For a creamier soup like you see in some of my recipe photos, use a potato masher to mash some beans in the pot to thicken the broth.
-Add the shredded ham back to the soup and serve warm.
+For a creamier soup, as you see in some of my recipe photos, use a potato masher to mash some beans in the pot to thicken the broth.

 • To store, cool the leftovers to room temperature and refrigerate in airtight containers for up to 5 days or freeze for up to 3 months.